-• If you are concerned that a pupil might be in immediate danger or at risk of significant harm you must act immediately.
-Do you need to take immediate action to secure the safety of the pupil?
+- If you are concerned that a pupil/student might be in immediate danger or at risk of significant harm you must act immediately.
+Do you need to take immediate action to secure the safety of the pupil/student? - Report your concerns directly to the Head teacher/Principal as soon as possible.
+Headteacher Mrs Sue Woods 01666 822331.

-- Report your concerns directly to the Head teacher as soon as possible.
-Head teacher Mrs Sue Woods 01666822331 or emergency Mobile number.
-If the Head teacher is not contactable, report to the most senior member of staff on site. - If your concerns are about the Head teacher report to the Chair of Governors directly.
-Chair of Governors Mrs Nuala Oughton - Step 2 - Record your concerns using the school's safeguarding/child protection concern/incident form as soon as possible. - Where schools do not have access to an online recording system, the school's safeguarding and child protection concern form should be accessible for staff to access electronically.
+- If the Head teacher is not contactable, report to the most senior member of staff on site. - If your concerns are about the Head teacher/Principal report to the Chair of Governors directly.
+Mrs Gregory F

+- Record your concerns as soon as possible.
+This is not recorded on CPOMs.
+Use the Adult allegations form. - Where schools do not have access to an online recording system, the school's safeguarding and cp concern form should be accessible for staff to access electronically.
 Staff should be discouraged from completing written, hard copies of this form. - Record the full date and time, location, your name and role and keep your record as factual as possible.
 Make it clear whether your concern/allegation is in relation to working on school site or whether this is a concern arising from remote working. - Use full names, not initials as we need to be able to identify who individuals are.

-- Where an electronic system is being used to record concerns, this should be sent to the Head teacher senior member of staff designated to cover for Headteacher in line with usual procedures. - Where concerns arise involving the Headteacher, the Chair of Governors will need to be alerted.
-Chair of Governors Mrs Nuala Oughton, Deputy Chair of Governors Mrs Rachel Copeland. - Where a school does not have access to an electronic recording system, the concern form should be password protected and emailed to the Head teacher or senior member of staff designated to cover for Headteacher.
+- Where an electronic system is being used to record concerns, this should be sent to the Head teacher/Principal or senior member of staff designated to cover for Headteacher/Principal in line with usual procedures. - Where concerns arise involving the Headteacher, the Chair of Governors will need to be alerted. - Where a school does not have access to an electronic recording system, the concern form should be password protected (ideally using WINZIP) and e mailed to the Head teacher or senior member of staff designated to cover for Headteacher.
 They should be alerted of the password for the document via text message.
 Once you have received confirmation that the document has been successfully received you should delete the record.
 Copies should not be retained by you.